ov-integrations/sftp-to-efile/README.md

   * searchConditions* - search string.
 More details can be found in the API documentation in the trackors section in Search Trackors.
 Either a constant or parameter names are used as values
   * searchConditionsParams - objects list.
 Object contains:
     * paramName - parameter name.
 It must be written instead of values in searchConditions
-    * paramValueRegexp - a regexp pattern
+    * paramValueRegexp - a regexp pattern.
+Applies to the file name and gets the value from it

 Example of settings.json